-On Rongelap, the white ash formed a layer $1^{1/2}$ inches thick on the ground; it fell into the drinking water tanks and the children played in the radioactive powder.
+On Rongelap, the white ash formed a layer 11/2 inches thick on the ground; it fell into the drinking water tanks and the children played in the radioactive powder.

-Development Association in 1977.
 "The people feel that the ERDA program is in need of vast changes.

-While the Utirik and Rongelap populations were experiencing the ded.
-President Lyndon Johnson effects of direct fallout exposure, the peoples of Bikini and Enewetak were attempting to survive in their radiation had dropped below the U.S.-imposed exile on tiny, inhospitable islands.
+While the Utirik and Rongelap populations were experiencing the effects of direct fallout exposure, the peoples of Bikini and Enewetak were attempting to survive in their U.S.-imposed exile on tiny, inhospitable islands.

-Kili and Ujelang deteriorated further during the late 1950s and early 1960s. the United States instituted small trust funds in an effort to alleviate some of the problems.
-For the Enewetak people the trust fund was \$150,000 and for the Bikinians it was \$300.000, both yielding semi-annual interest payments tapproximately \$15 per capita for the Bikinians).
+Because living conditions on both Kili and Ujelang deteriorated further during the late 1950s and early 1960s. the United States instituted small trust funds in an effort to alleviate some of the problems.
+For the Enewetak people the trust fund was \$150,000 and for the Bikinians it was \$300,000, both yielding semi-annual interest payments (approximately 515 per capita for the Bikinians).

 By the mid-1960s the people were demanding a return to their home islands.
 Because the Bikinians and Enewetakese began to receive extensive international publicity for their plight, the pressure increased on the United States to return them to Bikini and Enewetak.
-In addition, the Atomic Energy Commission. (radiation) guidelines for 30-year which had been increasingly criticized for advocating that there report issued by Energy Research were "permissible levels" of radia- and Development Association in strate that low levels of radiation were not harmful to people.
+In addition, the Atomic Energy Commission. (radiation) guidelines for 30-year which had been increasingly criticized for advocating that there report issued by Energy Research were "permissible levels" of radia- and Development Association in

+Development Association in 1977. strate that low levels of radiation were not harmful to people.

-In 1968, ten years after the Marshalls' nuclear test program had enpromised the 540 Bikini people a permanent return to their home: the danger level, according to the Atomic Energy Commission.
-In 1969, an AEC radiological survey Because living conditions on both stated.
-"There's virtually no radiation left and we can find no discernible effect on plant or animal life (on Bikini).
+In 1968, ten years after the Marshalls' nuclear test program had ended.
+President Lyndon Johnson promised the 540 Bikini people a permanent return to their home: the radiation had dropped below the danger level, according to the Atomic Energy Commission.
+In 1969, an AEC radiological survey stated, "There's virtually no radiation left and we can find no discernible effect on plant or animal life (on Bikini).